Vegan Chocolate Smoothie

 Peanut butter is delicious and adds in some important nutrients.
 It is full of healthy mono-unsaturated fats and protein.
-The protein powder in this recipe has lower fat and calories than traditional peanut butter, so is a lighter option, but you can certainly use traditional peanut butter too.
-Other nut butters work perfectly well as well, each kind will have a slightly different taste, and nutritional benefits, but all nut betters have good fats.
+The peanut butter powder in this recipe has lower fat and calories than traditional peanut butter, so is a lighter option, but you can certainly use traditional peanut butter too.
+Other nut butters work perfectly as well, each kind will have a slightly different taste and nutritional benefits, but all nut betters have healthy fats.

 If you want to add some more protein, you can absolutely add in a scoop of protein powder.
 Try a plant-based blend, there are lots of options, soy, pea and hemp based options which can all be a good choice, the key is to look for a short lis of ingredients and again no added sugar.
 You can also use a whey or collagen based powder.
 Other ways to boost protein include using some silken tofu (yum!), hemp, or chia seeds.
 These are all natural protein boosts.

-Using ice cubes makes the Vegan Chocolate Banana Shake frosty and more like a milkshake.
+Using ice cubes makes the Vegan Chocolate Smoothie frosty and more like a milkshake.
 This snack/dessert feels very decadent even though it’s a relatively light treat.
 You don’t need a lot of ice cubes; just a few to really boost that milk-shakey texture.

 If you need a peanut butter swap or have an allergy, feel free to use cashew or almond butter instead!

 Bonus ingredients and other smoothies

 Feel free to toss in some vanilla or almond extract, cinnamon, cardamom or even spinach for more flavor and nutrients.
 See me demo this chocolatey, frosty, naturally sweet Vegan Chocolate Smoothie on New Day NW, and check out my other whole-foods based smoothies for more on-the-go ideas:

 Enjoy!
 Let me know if you make this one by rating the recipe

 and putting a comment in the box below 🙂